apaz-cli/daisho/README.md

 stiltc
 ```

 If you're not on a POSIX operating system (If you're on Windows), I recommend switching to one.
+PopOS is a good beginner distro, and is quickly getting better and better.
 It's possible that Stilts gets ported to Windows, but I don't want to be the one who does it.
+If you want to be the one that does it, please contact me on Discord.

 <br>